syt2/zotero-addons/README.md

 ## Data source

-The data source for add-ons comes from [zotero-chinese/zotero-plugins](https://github.com/zotero-chinese/zotero-plugins).
+The main data source for add-ons comes from [zotero-chinese/zotero-plugins](https://github.com/zotero-chinese/zotero-plugins).

 If you have new add-ons to add, submit it to [zotero-chinese/zotero-plugins](https://github.com/zotero-chinese/zotero-plugins).

+### Custom Data Source

+A Custom Scheme

+`zotero://zoteroaddoncollection/configSource?source=source-custom&customURL={SOME URL}`

+can change add-on data source automatically to your custom url.